English language requirements

 Build on your marketing knowledge and skills by learning a solid and rational structure for marketing practice.
 The units in this course will help you to better structure marketing plans and programs to achieve your marketing goals.

-To complete the Graduate Certificate of Marketing, students must attain a total of 4 credit points, consisting of 2 credit points of core units and a further 2 credit points of units selected from a specified list of marketing co-core units plus completion of compulsory 0-credit point unit, MAI010 Academic Integrity.
+To complete the Graduate Certificate of Marketing, students must complete 4 core units plus completion of compulsory 0-credit point unit, MAI010 Academic Integrity.